KKosana318/crwn-clothing/README.md

 ## Getting started
 To get started, run the following commands in the terminal of the project directory:

-npm install firebase react-dom redux-logger redux-persist redux sass
+npm install firebase react-dom react-router-dom redux-logger redux-persist redux sass

 npm start